rhkdgus7676/wowheadclone/README.md

 # wowheadclone
-trying and practicing cloning
+some imgs will not show because of copyright<br>
-some imgs will not show because of copyright
+Will do coding again to make this site exactly same as original one.